Updated: Oct 25

 All that said, I want to describe something that happened to me, recently that just blew my mind.
 I was building a walk-through video for a client to show exactly what I did for the master (I do this upon request if I have time).
 During the recording of the video on my Samsung S8, I had the client's music playing on my speakers in the video while I talked.
 Upon playback, when the music kicked in, I could swear I heard the music, not in the headphones, but through my speakers!
 I had to take the headphones off to be sure.
 The audio came from the front of the room as if the speakers were playing right along with me watching the video!

 I suppose that's also a testament to the S8's microphone, but the Shure headphones fooled me into thinking the speakers were on.
 The frequency response is pretty flat in both the speakers and headphones and they do sound quite similar.
 I'm impressed and I see the headphone market only getting better.
-If Elon Musk can get a set of buds to produce sound directly to the brain, I'd suggest one day, we'll all buy Audeze planar implants and just tune in!
-With companies like Audeze, Grado, Shure, Sennheiser, Sonarworks, and a few game-changers, I've no doubt I could one day master on hearing aids!
+If Elon Musk were to somehow get a set of earbuds to produce sound directly to the brain I'd suggest one day we'll all buy Audeze planar implants and just tune in!
+With companies like Audeze, Meze, HiFiman, Focal, Grado, Shure, Sennheiser, Sonarworks, and a few other game-changers, I've no doubt I could one day master on hearing aids!
 Until then, will I master on speakers or headphones?
 It depends.
 There are times I'm not in my room and headphones on a laptop are working well.
 It also depends on the mix.
 While I can produce an excellent master on a laptop and headphones I largely still prefer the room and my speakers.
 Also, some mixes truly benefit from the analog treatments I have to offer.
 So, if I master on headphones the master typically isn't ready until I've passed it on my main speakers and heard what I need to hear.
 It's about the results, not the gear!